mend0214/CST8916-Assignment2/README.md

 ## Use of Generative AI
 - Generated Executive Summary and Conclusion
-- Brainstorming ideas for WebSockets and Data Streaming Services
+- Brainstorming ideas for WebSockets, Data Streaming Services, and Use Case Analysis